theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

 1. Recommendation:
  - A working test environment with a valid license and maintenance
- - The test environment, which is a copy of the current production environment
+ - The test environment, which is a copy of the current productive environment
  - A regular update of the software, especially for major changes and high (**[H]**) priority update recommendation in the [version history](https://kb.theobald-software.com/version-history)
  - A backup of the current installation, see the corresponding section below